SSC-old-photo-banner-2

 Student Support

-Our SEND department is led by Mr Southcoat.
+Our SEND department is led by Mrs Morris.
 We work with students to support their learning needs to enable them to be able to make progress.
 The team based in the Student Support Centre work with students individually, in small groups and support some lessons.
+Students with SEND have benefitted significantly from this support and has enabled them to make good progress, which is significantly above national averages for students with SEND.

-If you have specific questions about the SEND provision in school please contact Mr Southcoat via email on senco@richardhale.co.uk and one of our SSC team will be in touch
+If you have specific questions about the SEND provision in school, please contact Mrs Morris via email on senco@richardhale.co.uk and one of our SSC team will be in touch.

 Our Student Support Centre team